Ripley's Believe It or Not!: Film

-Possible film
+Proposed film

 In October 2004, Paramount Pictures announced plans for a film that would chronicle the life of Robert Ripley.
 The film was to be produced by James Jacks and his Alphaville Films company, associated with Paramount.
 Scott Alexander and Larry Karaszewski were hired to write the script.
 Jacks explained: "It's about the exploits of Robert Ripley, one of the most popular newspaper cartoonists in the '30s and '40s, who was well known for going around the world and looking for oddities and getting into adventures while doing so.
 We want to make a series of movies that, if not quite the truth, are the adventures that should have happened.
 We want to turn it into an Indiana Jones, a goofy version, as played by Johnny Depp.
-When they saw we had the writers from Larry Flynt, they thought that we wanted to make the kinky version, but we saw a chance to do a Spielberg-type movie with one of their characters".
+When they saw we had the writers from Larry Flynt, they thought that we wanted to make the kinky version, but we saw a chance to do a Spielberg-type movie with one of their characters."

 In November 2005, Tim Burton was attached to direct the film, with Jim Carrey starring as Robert Ripley.
 Filming was to begin in October 2006, for a 2007 release.
 Paramount hinted that the film, if successful, could be the start of a Ripley's film series.
 In addition to Jacks, Sean Daniel and Richard D. Zanuck were to serve as producers for the film.
 Zanuck spent six weeks in China to scout filming locations for the project.